FrontRunner: Train schedule

-On weekdays the first northbound FrontRunner trains (to Ogden Intermodal Transit Center) leave Salt Lake Central Station at about 4:15 am and Provo Station at about 5:00 am.
-The first southbound trains (to Provo Station) leave both Ogden Intermodal Transit Center and North Temple Bridge/Guadalupe stations at about 5:00 am.
-The last northbound train leaves Provo Station at 10:20 pm and the last southbound train leaves Ogden Intermodal Transit Center at 11:09.
-However, the last Northbound train only goes as far as North Temple/ Guadalupe Station.
-The last southbound train to Provo Station leaves Ogden Intermodal Transit Center at 10:39 pm.
-However, like the last Northbound train, the last southbound train only goes as far as the Salt Lake Central Station.
+On weekdays, the first northbound FrontRunner trains to Ogden Central station leave Salt Lake Central station at about 4:15 am and the first northbound trains from Provo Central station leave at about 5:00 am.
+The first southbound trains (to Provo Central station) leave both Ogden Central and North Temple stations at about 5:00 am.
+The last southbound train leaves Ogden Central station at 11:09 pm.
+However, the last northbound train only goes as far as North Temple station.
+The last southbound train to Provo Central station leaves Ogden Central station at 10:39 pm.
+However, like the last northbound train, the last southbound train only goes as far as the Salt Lake Central station.

-As of December 2, 2018, Friday late night trains run longer than the regular weekdays, but all trains going Northbound terminates at North Temple.
-Same type of situation as Southbound, except Southbound terminates at Salt Lake Central Station.
+As of December 2, 2018, Friday late night trains run longer than the regular weekdays, but all trains going northbound terminate at North Temple.
+Same type of situation as southbound, except southbound terminates at Salt Lake Central station.

-On Saturdays the first southbound train leaves North Temple Bridge/Guadalupe Station at about 6:00 am and the first northbound train leaves Salt Lake Central at about 6:45 am.
-The first northbound train leaves Provo Station at about 7:45 am and the first southbound train leaves Ogden Intermodal Transit Center at about 8:15 am.
-The last southbound train leaves Ogden Intermodal Transit Center at 1:09 am (Sunday morning) and the last northbound train leaves Provo Station at 1:20 am (Sunday morning).
-However, the last three trains only goes as far as either Salt Lake Central Station, going Southbound, or North Temple Station going Northbound.
-The last northbound train to Ogden Intermodal Transit Center leaves Provo Station at 10:50 pm and the last southbound train to Provo Station leaves Ogden Intermodal Transit Center at 10:09 pm.

-FrontRunner runs every hour Monday through Saturday, with additional runs on the half hour for the weekday morning and evening commutes.
+On Saturdays the first southbound train leaves North Temple station at about 6:00 am and the first northbound train leaves Salt Lake Central station at about 6:45 am.
+The first northbound train leaves Provo Central station at about 7:45 am and the first southbound train leaves Ogden Central station at about 8:15 am.
+The last southbound train leaves Ogden Central station at 1:09 am (Sunday morning) and the last northbound train leaves Provo Central station at 1:20 am (Sunday morning).
+However, the last three trains only goes as far as either Salt Lake Central station, going southbound, or North Temple station going northbound.
+The last northbound train to Ogden Central station leaves Provo Central station at 10:50 pm and the last southbound train to Provo Central station leaves Ogden Central station at 10:09 pm.FrontRunner runs every hour Monday through Saturday, with additional runs on the half hour for the weekday morning and evening commutes.
 FrontRunner also does special trips for big events in Salt Lake City and the surrounding community.
-As of December 2018, the FrontRunner still does not run on most of the hours of Sundays or holidays.
+As of December 2024, the FrontRunner still does not run on Sundays or major holidays.